Art Ministry at St John's

-Please scroll down to see and read about three arts installations at St John's Church Centre - CREATED (coming in 2024), "Praise Be" and "Light of the World".
+Please scroll down to see and read about three arts installations at St John's Church Centre - "CREATED", "Praise Be" and "Light of the World".

 Art at St John’s is here as a tool to help us see the gospel afresh; to remind, challenge, inspire or encourage us to see the world, for example, not as opaque to God's presence but charged with it.
 For twenty years we have used the creative potential, in congregation and community, to enable a an alternate, perhaps unfamiliar contemplation of God.